How Important Are Merge Collectors in Performance Exhaust Systems?

 Efficiency is key in building horsepower.
 The more efficiently the engine combusts the fuel and moves the internals the more horsepower and torque is produced.
 In other words, the key is to harness as much of the stored energy in the fuel to impart force against the piston.
 It is that simple, AND, not so simple.

 Installing a larger exhaust header without considering the engine design and expecting a performance increase would be like putting a Ferrari body kit on a Fiero and expecting it to go faster.

 It is important to consider each aspect of the engine to maximize power including the intake manifold, intake port, valves, combustion chamber geometry, exhaust port and exhaust manifold.
 A modification to any of these components may require optimization of the other components.
 In other words, to maximize performance, it is important to properly engineer the entire system.
-Using their X-Design program, Burns Stainless can properly engineer a complete system for your particular application.
+Using their X-Design Parametric Exhaust Modeling Design Program, Burns Stainless can properly engineer a complete system for your particular application.

-The engineers and technicians at Burns Stainless use their proprietary X-design system, to specify the exhaust design and provide specs for tube sizes for the primary tube, collector design, tailpipe design and diameter.
+The engineers and technicians at Burns Stainless use their proprietary X-Design Parametric Exhaust Modeling Design Program, to specify the exhaust design and provide specs for tube sizes for the primary tube, collector design, tailpipe design and diameter.
 It is important that the exhaust fabricator create a smooth transition from exhaust port size to the collector and to the end of the pipe.
 Burns Stainless technical articles can help a fabricator walk through the proper techniques to create an optimized system.

 As part of the service, Burns Stainless can give you a parts list to purchase the tubing and collectors direct from them.
 To determine which collector is best for your application you can visit this article or call us to discuss your specific application.